MohithJegan/markdown-portfolio/README.md

 - Projects Page
 - Contact Page

-Each page is created and designed using Markdown.
+Each page is created and designed using Markdown and are linked to eachother.
 All changes have been pushed to GitHub Pages.

 Below is the website URL:

 [My-Portfolio](https://mohithjegan.github.io/markdown-portfolio/)

-> All data used in this portfolio is purely for illustrative purpose
+> All data used in this portfolio is purely for illustrative purpose.